Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson1.md

 2. A `private init()` function that only contains these two statements:</br>

     ```Swift
-      print(“self is:“, self)
+        print("self is:", self)

-      print("creationalPatternsArray is," creationalPatternsArray)
+        print("creationalPatternsArray is", creationalPatternsArray)
       ```

 **Step 2:**  Instantiate the Singleton object